johnstuby7/React-Master-Class/React-Notes.md

 # Good to know

+- What is react and why use it: React provides state-of-the-art functionality and is an excellent choice for developers looking for an easy-to-use and highly productive JavaScript framework.
+Using React, you can build complex UI interactions that communicate with the server in record time with JavaScript-driven pages.

+- Creating a react project: npx create-react-app my-app.

+  - Ensure that nodejs is installed
+  - you can also use npm create vite
+  - cd into project
+  - npm i
+  - npm run start
+  - ensure site loads correctly

 - Alternative to function keyword: const App = () => { instead of function App() {}
 - What is UseState Hook: useState is React Hook that allows you to add state to a functional component.
 It returns an array with two values: the current state and a function to update it.
 - USESTATE: